Connect with us

 Installation of the Draft Tubes

-At the moment, work is underway to strengthen the concrete walls for water tunnels and the final installation of the draft tubes prior to the fixing of turbines and testing of generating machines.
+At the moment, work is underway to strengthen the concrete walls for water tunnels and the final installation of the draft tubes before the fixing of turbines and testing of generating machines.

-The Stiegler’s dam’s turbines individually have a capacity to generate 235MW and in total, the facility will generate 2,115 MW that will be injected into the grid, and a surplus to be sold to adjacent countries.
+The Stiegler’s dam’s turbines individually can generate 235MW and in total, the facility will generate 2,115 MW that will be injected into the grid and a surplus to be sold to adjacent countries.

 The Stiegler’s Gorge project, which has been underway since 2019, has had its fair share of controversy.
 When it was commissioned, conversationists termed it an ecological disaster, and a threat to wildlife.